Skip to content

 Each method has its own set of instructions, so choose the one that best fits your setup.

 It is recommended to use Docker Compose for most installations, as it simplifies the process of managing containers and configurations.
-Choose bare metal installation if you need direct hardware access or are running in environments where Docker GPU passthrough is problematic (such as Proxmox LXC containers).
+Choose direct installation if you need direct hardware access or are running in environments where Docker GPU passthrough is problematic (such as Proxmox LXC containers).
+Use build and install if the installer script doesn't work in your environment or you want full manual control.

 Tip